From the Great Famine in Cork to America

 1909.
 Raised thousands of dollars for the PLM defence fund and spoke all over America on their behalf.
 Met President William Taft to plead for the release of the Mexican radicals.
 Continued speaking for the Socialist Party.

 1910.
 Helped women working in the Milwaukee Breweries to organise.
-Mexican radicals released from prison, returned to Mexico and assist in the overthrow of Diaz.
-Embroiled in Socialist Party infighting.
+Mexican radicals released from prison, they returned to Mexico and assisted in the overthrow of Diaz.
+Embroiled in Socialist Party in fighting.

 1912-1914.
 The Mine Wars in West Virginia and Colorado.

 1914.
-Heads also to Seattle and travels north to British Columbia to support Canadian miners.
-In October, she visited President Woodrow Wilson and asked him to keep federal troops in Colorado to protect striking miners.
+Heads to Seattle and travels north to British Columbia to support Canadian miners.
+On 19th October, she visited President Woodrow Wilson and asked him to keep federal troops in Colorado to protect striking miners.
 Mother Jones advocated the Federal takeover of the mines.
-Eventually she supported his plan and although the strike failed, mine conditions improved.
+Eventually she supported his plan and although the strike failed, mine conditions eventually improved.